-The AB 1290 Statutory Pass-Through Amounts are subordinate to the payment of debt service on the 2021A Bonds.
-See "SECURITY AND SOURCES OF PAYMENT FOR THE 2021A BONDS - Allocation of Taxes Pursuant to the Redevelopment Dissolution Act - Assembly Bill 1290; Statutory Pass-Throughs."
+The AB 1290 Statutory Pass-Through Amounts are, or are assumed to be, subordinate to the payment of debt service on the 2023A/B Bonds.
+See "SECURITY AND SOURCES OF PAYMENT FOR THE 2023A/B BONDS - Allocation of Taxes Pursuant to the Redevelopment Dissolution Act - Assembly Bill

+1290; Statutory Pass-Throughs" and "- Subordination of Pass-Through Amounts to Payment of Debt Service on the 2023A/B Bonds."
 As ERAF is not an entity, but a fund, there is not a mechanism to seek affirmative approval of the subordination of monies payable to ERAF.
-The Successor Agency believes that the Statutory Pass-Through Amounts to be deposited in ERAF have also been subordinated, given that the Taxing Entities, to whom the amounts deposited in ERAF will be distributed, have approved the subordination of the Statutory Pass-Through Amounts directly payable to them.
-Should a Taxing Entity or the State disagree with the Successor Agency's position with regards to the subordination of the ERAF and determine that the Statutory Pass-Through Amounts due to ERAF cannot be subordinated, such amounts would be a senior obligation and payment thereof would have to be made prior to payment of debt service on the 2021A Bonds.
-The Statutory Pass-Through Amounts for ERAF for Fiscal Year 2021-22 is approximately 25.3% of the total Statutory Pass-Through Amounts.
-The Successor Agency does not believe that an obligation to pay the ERAF amounts on a basis senior to the payment of debt service on the 2021A Bonds will have a materially adverse effect on its ability to pay debt service on the 2021A Bonds.
+The Successor Agency believes that the Statutory Pass-Through Amounts to be deposited in ERAF are subordinated if the Taxing Entities, to whom the amounts deposited in ERAF will be distributed, have approved, or are deemed to have approved, the subordination of the Statutory Pass-Through Amounts directly payable to them.
+Should a Taxing Entity or the State disagree with the Successor Agency's position with regards to the subordination of the ERAF and determine that the Statutory Pass-Through Amounts due to ERAF cannot be subordinated, such amounts would be a senior obligation and payment thereof would have to be made prior to payment of debt service on the 2023A/B Bonds.
+The Statutory Pass-Through Amount for ERAF for Fiscal Year 2022-23 is approximately 25.3% of the total Statutory Pass-Through Amounts.
+The Successor Agency does not believe that an obligation to pay the ERAF amounts on a basis senior to the payment of debt service on the 2023A/B Bonds will have a materially adverse effect on its ability to pay debt service on the 2023A/B Bonds.